zulip/zulip/docs/subsystems/events-system.md

 events it has received (see `call_on_each_event` in the [Zulip Python API bindings][api-bindings-code] for a complete example implementation).
-When handling each `GET /json/events` request, the queue server can safely delete any events have have an event ID less than or equal to the client's `last_event_id` (event IDs are just a counter for the events a given queue has received.)
+When handling each `GET /json/events` request, the queue server can safely delete any events have an event ID less than or equal to the client's `last_event_id` (event IDs are just a counter for the events a given queue has received.)